Chart Color Schemes

 Employment

-Conversely, agriculture, forestry & fishing showed lower representation at 2.2% versus the regional average of 5.3%.
-There were 1.4 workers for every resident as at the Census, indicating the area functioned as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 2.8% and labour force increased by 4.6%, causing the unemployment rate to rise by 1.6 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment rate during the same period.
-State-level data up to 25-Nov-25 showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated that national employment would expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wagga Wagga - West's employment mix suggested local employment should increase by 6.4% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, agriculture, forestry & fishing was under-represented, with only 2.2% of Wagga Wagga - West's workforce compared to 5.3% in Rest of NSW.
+The area functioned as an employment hub with 1.4 workers for every resident.
+Over the 12 months to September 2025, employment increased by 2.8%, while labour force increased by 4.6%, resulting in a 1.6 percentage point rise in unemployment.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wagga Wagga - West's employment mix suggests local employment should increase by 6.4% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment